Zilliqa/ZIP/zips/zip-11.md

 identify, engage and equip (with the right tools) long-term token holders that contribute actively to network activity and ecosystem growth and have enough skin-in-the-game to make impactful governance decisions.
-However, achieving this with ZILs after its launch more than 2 years ago is difficult if not impossible.
+However, achieving this with ZILs more than 2 years after their initial issuance is difficult if not impossible.

 However, by bootstrapping the issuance of governance tokens gZILs with the staking program, we believe that this can be materialised.
 For instance, since